Zhrkrpr/macos-screen-time/README.md

 It shows your total battery time and separates it into screen-on and screen-off time, giving you a simple way to see your actual screen time during a battery session.

 The script uses the built-in macOS `pmset`  power-management log.
-It only runs when you launch it and does not run in the background or store any data.
+It does not run in the background or store any data.

 ## Example